solid/authentication-panel/proposals/HttpSig/HttpSignature.md

 * the HttpSig Authorization message interprets any `keyid` to be a relative or absolute URI,
 * in the example above, the `keyid` is a relative URL pointing to a resource on Alice's POD.

+#### 5. The Guard Authorizes

+The Guard on the server protecting the resource Authorizes the request in 4 steps: the first two (a) and (b) for Authentication, the second pair (c) and (d) for authorization.

+##### (a) The Guard Fetches the `keyid`

 The main protocol extension from [Signing HTTP Messages](https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures/) RFC is that of requiring the `keyid` to be a URL, allowing the resource server to retrieve the `keyid` document in (4).
+The keyid url should be understood to be relative to the response url.

-In our example, the Resource Guard on the POD `alice.name` retrieves the resource `</keys/alice>` receiving the following [JSON-LD 1.1](https://json-ld.org/) document:
+In 5a of our example, the Resource Guard on the POD `alice.name` retrieves the resource `</keys/alice>` receiving the following [JSON-LD 1.1](https://json-ld.org/) document:

 ```JSON
 {